zetavg/chromium-website/site/chromium-os/developer-library/guides/development/network-based-development/index.md

 $ sudo umount /tmp/nfs4
 ```

-Finally, the standard firewall setup in Chromium OS does not permit NFS.
+Finally, the standard firewall setup in ChromiumOS does not permit NFS.
 You may
 wish to simply disable the firewall - the
 `/export/nfsroot-**yourUsernameHere**-tegra2_seaboard-**yourSerialNumberHere**/etc/init/iptables.conf`
 file should be changed to do this.
 At the top, change the `start on` line to